danielbair/brew-pkg/README.md

 # brew-pkg

-brew-pkg is a Homebrew external command that builds an OS X installer package from a formula.
+brew-pkg is a Homebrew external command that builds an macOS installer package from a formula.
 The formula must first already be installed on the system.

 ## Usage